How to properly mount a CIFS share on Linux for FileCloud

 Required Packages

-Ubuntu: cifs-utils
+RHEL: cifs-utils

 Mounting

-Use the following command to mount the CIFS share
+Use the following command to mount the CIFS share:

 Auto Mounting